gpropf/clarity/README.md

 There is also `speedtest.cpp` which basically just creates and destroys a large number of nodes.
 This is both to monitor performance and also to test the system's ability to avoid memory leaks and segfaults (well, memory overruns since Emscripten doesn't really have segfaults).
 The basic rule is that any CPP file that starts with a lowercase letter is a runnable program.
 Files that start with an uppercase letter contain class definitions or implementations.

+I've been pretty good about documenting as I go and there are a lot of Doxygen docstrings.
+If you do `make docs` you'll get a detailed reference on the API and some auto-generated class diagrams.

 ## Design ##